 3 days before the test date – Spend more time revising and working on those areas that you are still struggling with and which are causing you to lose marks.

 2 days before the test date – It’s time to take a step back and slow your pace down.
-Keep just an hour or two to revise and practice but do not over do it.
+Keep just an hour or two to revise and practice but do not overdo it.
 Avoid burnout.

-1 day before the test date – How you spend the last day before your actual test can make a big difference to how you perform on the test.
+1 day before the test date – How you spend the last day before your actual test can make a big difference in how you perform on the test.
 Avoid trying to tackle any complex questions today.
 You do not want to tire yourself out.
 Instead, review your notes and do some basic revision.
 Also, make sure you have everything ready for the next day, including your clothes and shoes so that you do not have to make any unnecessary decisions the next morning.
 Have a healthy dinner and get a good night’s sleep in preparation for the next day.

 On The Day Of The Test